 Singapore Leading the World

 Some observers have reckoned Singapore as the world’s smartest city.
-Indeed, the government has stated their aim to be the first smart nation on earth.
-At city level, Singapore is deploying a vast array of sensors to monitor various inputs and create improvements for residents.
-These include sensors to detect smoking in prohibited areas and littering from high rise buildings.
+Indeed, the government has stated its aim to be the first smart nation on earth.
+At the city level, Singapore is deploying a vast array of sensors to monitor various inputs and create improvements for residents.
+These include sensors to detect smoking in prohibited areas and littering from high-rise buildings.
 They have also implemented smart traffic solutions, phasing traffic lights to reduce congestion and using sensors to highlight free parking spaces.
 In some seniors’ housing, sensors alert family members if their relative stops moving.

 Copenhagen is another leading smart city: in fact, the energy efficiency of public buildings is closely monitored by sensors.
 The authorities are aiming for the city to be carbon neutral by 2025.
 The key to this is lowering transport emissions and 40% of commutes in the city are taken by bicycle.
 The city has recently capitalized on this.
 In fact, by collaborating with MIT, they are going to roll out a smart bike.
 This one will be equipped with sensors to deliver real-time information to the rider and also to city administrators.
 This is used in open data aggregation to tackle issues such as air contamination and traffic congestion.

 Barcelona is another city that is deploying sensors to help it meet its smart city objectives.
 Projects include sensors to manage traffic, an activity that has led to a remodeling of traffic flows and a 21% decrease in congestion.
 They have introduced smart parking systems, along with sensors to monitor air quality and noise.
 In addition, they have introduced a system of smart street lighting that saves energy by dimming lights when nobody is in the area.
 Smart meters and smart grid energy pilot schemes are also helping the city reduce its energy consumption.